 Soviet Military Topographical Map (SMTM)

-Soviet Military Topographic Map (SMTM), also simply known as Soviet map or other names alike, is a once classified collection of topographic maps of the world that the Soviet Army manufactured during the postwar periods, which after the collapse of USSR came to public and now freely circulates on the earth.
-With the contemporary scientific knowledge and technology, the rather sophisticated maps, based on Gauss–Krüger (transverse Mercator) coordinate system, are presumablly originally planned to cover the entire world at smaller scales (1:1M, 1:500,000, 1:200,000) and the territory of the former USSR at larger scales (1:100,000, 1:50,000, 1:25,000 etc.).
+Soviet Military Topographical Map (SMTM), also simply known as Soviet map or other names alike, is a once classified collection of topographical maps of the world that the Soviet Army manufactured during the postwar periods, which after the collapse of USSR came to public and now freely circulates on the earth.
+With the contemporary scientific knowledge and technology, the rather sophisticated maps, based on Gauss–Krüger (transverse Mercator) coordinate system, are presumably originally planned to cover the entire world at smaller scales (1:1M, 1:500,000, 1:200,000) and the territory of the former USSR at larger scales (1:100,000, 1:50,000, 1:25,000 etc.).
 There are a few websites that offer array of the map data, but none seems to hold the complete set of all items.

 Sample images of SMTM

-As for Kyrgyzstan, the state cartographic agency possess all the original topographic maps partinent to the territory including those of the 1:25,000 scale, and corresponding data as well (both in rastor and vector) thanks to a cooperative project with JICA, although it has not been made public yet.
-Under general circumstances, on the other hand, while sheets of 1: 100,000 scale made in 1970s cover most of its territory, 1: 50,000 sheets are only available sporadically, and 1: 25,000 sheets are limited to certain strategic regions along the border.
-Each sheet of maps is allocated identification code (such as “K44-XV-65-3”) in accrodance with the logical system of dividing the world surface.
+As for the Kyrgyz Republic, the state cartographic agency possess all the original topographical maps pertinent to the territory including those of the 1:25,000 scale, and corresponding data as well (both in raster and vector) thanks to a cooperative project with JICA, although it has not been made public yet.
+Under general circumstances, on the other hand, while sheets of 1:100,000 scale made in 1970s cover most of its territory, 1:50,000 sheets are only available sporadically, and 1:25,000 sheets are limited to certain strategic regions along the border.
+Each sheet of the maps is allocated identification code (such as "K44-XV-65-3") in accordance with the logical system of dividing the world surface.
 Kyrgyzstan, as indicated in the chart below, falls into the major divisions of K42-44, J42-43.
 For detailed information on the symbology of the SMTM, refer to a careful report by the US Army: Soviet Topographic Map Symbols, 1959.

 |Division||Number||Scale||Range||Note||Latitudinal sphere||A-V (22) |